thehig/arconai-stream/readme.md

 I was in bed recently, with an episode of Stargate streaming from an online service (arconai).
 I fell asleep with the stream open.
 At some point in the night, the stream crashed.
 I woke up at ~4am to a phone that was *roasting* hot.

-To continue my Stargate watching without worrying about setting my bed aflame, I tried saving the stream URL manually, but it changes periodically.
+To continue my Stargate watching without worrying about setting my bed aflame, I tried saving the stream URL manually, but it changes periodically and I'm lazy.

 And then it happened again, so I wrote [this](https://arconai-stream.herokuapp.com/).
 Stream safely! :dash::fire: